Slot car sets you can drive to survive lockdown with | Practical Motoring

 Slot car sets you can drive to survive lockdown with

-You can’t leave your house, you can’t go for a drive, so how does a car-loving enthusiast get through the lockdown?
+Not everyone is out of the woods yet, with many in Australia still in lockdown at home.
 Here are some of the best slot car sets you can get to survive isolation.

 The simple slot car set has been with us for years, and anyone old enough to remember the sound of the spring compressing inside a trigger as sparks lit underneath passing slot cars is probably not aware that new sets can do some pretty neat things, like overtaking and multiple car racing.
 Here’s a collection of new sets that are ready to go right out of the box.